moul/doc.cloud.online.net/scaleway/documentation/docs_public/contents/howto/create_instance.md

 - Images

-They are standard OS Images, we propose today some linux operating systems, such as Ubuntu, Fedora or Debian...
+They are standard OS Images, we propose today some Linux operating systems, such as Ubuntu, Fedora or Debian...
 What else ? (list is update permanently).

 - Market place